 9. Hormone levels

-Women can suffer from the loss of bone while facing situations like menopause, absence of menses, etc. due to the reduction in the levels of Estrogens.
+Women can suffer from the loss of bone while facing situations like menopause, absence of menses, etc. due to the reduction in the levels of estrogens.
 Such women are more likely to suffer from osteoporosis.
-Men having reduced testosterone levels are also likely to suffer from the reduced bone mass.
+Men having reduced testosterone levels are also likely to suffer from reduced bone mass.
 Having high levels of thyroid hormones can also result in bone loss.

 10. Medications